 About this course

-View the Veterinary Clinical Residency Positions (pdf, 89kb) currently available.
+View the Animal Livestock Veterinary Clinical Residency Positions (docx, 46kb) and Small Animal Medicine Veterinary Clinical Residency Positions (docx, 49kb) currently available.

 The Master of Veterinary Studies (Clinical Residency Program) degree at the University of Sydney is designed to equip veterinarians with disciplinary knowledge and applied skills and techniques.
 Graduates undertake a program to best suit their individual career goals and this will lead to career opportunities in the area of study selected.